 This recipe is a great base for any stone fruit.
-A stone fruit is a fruit with a pit in the middle, and you could easily swap the apricots for peaches, nectarines, plums, or cherries.
+Stone fruit is a fruit with a pit in the middle, and you could easily swap the apricots for peaches, nectarines, plums, or cherries.

-I love the brightness the lemon brings to the apricots that are super sweet.
-Depending on the fruit, taste and determine if you need it or not.
-It could also be swapped for the zest and juice of half an orange if you do not have lemon on hand.
+I love the brightness the lemon brings to the apricots they are super sweet.
+Depending on the fruit, taste, and determine if you need it or not.
+It could also be swapped for the zest and juice of half an orange if you do not have a lemon on hand.

 I love the look and fragrance the vanilla bean paste brings to this dish, but if you don't have it, or don't want to splurge on it, use a really good vanilla extract in its place.